lijinlunbeng/ECE-601/Project 2/README.md

 ## Introduction:
 I designed this one to capture data from certain users on Twitter.
 What are my specific users?

 Young people who like KPOP music.
 A quick introduction to the product is to use Tweepy (which is a twitter API) to track if a user writes a keyword about any KPOP music.
-Then I will use natural language product (NLP) to understand each twitter message of this person in a more comprehensive way, and summarize each Twitter message to conclude whether this person is a fan group of KPOP.
+Then I will use natural language product (NLP) to analyze each twitter message of this person in a more comprehensive way, and summarize each Twitter message to conclude whether this person is a fan group of KPOP.

 ### 1. Define MVP and user stories